Comparison results for the $p$-torsional rigidity on convex domains: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have established a unified comparison criterion for the normalized $p$-torsional rigidity $T(p;\Omega)$ on convex domains, valid for all $p\in(1,\infty)$.
-More precisely, for any fixed dimension $D\ge 2$ and any pair of real numbers $0<a<b$, we proved that there exists a constant $\gamma_{D,p}\in(0,1)$, depending only on $D$ and $p$, such that
+More precisely, for any fixed dimension $D\ge 2$ and any pair of real numbers $0<a<b$, we proved that there exists a constant $\gamma_{D,p}$ given in relation (\ref{constantanoua}), depending only on $D$ and $p$, such that

 if and only if $\gamma_{D,p} b \ge a$.
 This result provides the natural analogue, in the framework of $p$-torsional rigidity, of classical comparison inequalities for the first Dirichlet eigenvalue of the $p$-Laplacian (see \cite{MSD}).